The inverse problem for arboreal Galois representations of index two: Acknowledgements

 \section{Acknowledgements}

+We are extremely grateful to the anonymous referees of this work for valuable feedback.
+We are especially grateful to the referee whose careful read of the proof of Theorem \ref{thmC} and insightful suggestions brought us to a shorter and more elegant version of the argument.

 The first two authors are very grateful to the Max Planck Institute for Mathematics in Bonn for its financial support and for the inspiring atmosphere and great work conditions, which helped them to obtain the most significant ideas of this project.
 The first two authors wish to thank the third author for helping them with some of the calculations of Section \ref{realizations} and for, thereby, accepting to coauthor the paper.
 The third author acknowledges the Spanish Ministry of Economy and Competitiveness for its financial support through the Severo-Ochoa programme for Centres of Excellence in R\&D (SEV-2015-0554).
-The authors would like to thank Rafe Jones for giving useful feedbacks on an early version of this paper.
+Finally, we would like to thank Rafe Jones for giving useful feedbacks on an early version of this paper and the anonymous referee for providing many helpful comments.